Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_InputLine.md

 The function buttons in the footer allow to manage the postings manually.

 - [POST]
-    Click this button to post the transaction entered in the input line, see [Create a manual posting](../Operation/04_CreateManualBooking.md).
+    Click this button to post the transaction entered in the input line.
+For detailed information, see [Create a manual posting](../Operation/04_CreateManualBooking.md).

 - [CANCEL]
     Click this button to cancel the selected posting.
 For detailed information, see [Cancel a posting](../Operation/05_CancelBooking.md).